 How Do Teen Accounts Work?

 Up to four teens (ages 13 to 17) can create their own logins for a Household.
 They'll have to be invited to join, but after that they can place their own orders, which will be paid for with a parent's card.
+And parents can rest easy knowing that payment information isn't shown to teens — the card will simply show as "parent's card" during checkout.

 Don't worry!
 This won't give your teen the ability to go on a shopping spree.
 An adult in the Household must approve an order before it's completed.
 This can be done via text, or by visiting the order page for more details.
 An initial text or email will show the item, cost, shipping address, and payment information.
+If that sounds too tedious, parents can also set a spending limit to avoid having to approve every single order.

 How Do Child Accounts Work in Amazon Household?